cobrien07/DevSummit2016Demo/README.md

 `ember install ember-cli-amd`

-Ember-cli comes with its own loader that is incompatible with AMD used Esri js api.
+Ember-cli comes with its own loader that is incompatible with AMD used by the Esri js api.
 We created an ember-cli addon that solves this issue [ember-cli-amd](https://github.com/Esri/ember-cli-amd)

 ### Step 2